 Connect On Twitter: https://twitter.com/Okw2101

 2nd Market Capital Advisory specializes in the analysis and trading of real estate securities.
 Through a selective process and consideration of market dynamics, we aim to construct portfolios for rising streams of dividend income and capital appreciation.I am an investment adviser representative of 2nd Market Capital Advisory Corporation.

 I am a semi-retired Systems Engineer and Project Manager of Spaceborne Remote Sensing and Weather Instruments which I have been designing building and testing for 37 years.
 I have worked as a technician, staff engineer, department manager and project technical director for large aerospace companies and well as as an independent contractor and most recently as an employee of a small contracting/consulting company directly supporting NASA, NOAA and NIST projects.
 I have a degree in Physics and completed undergraduate coursework in business administration before switching to physics.

 I have been self managing my portfolios since late 2008.
 I have multiple 401Ks, IRAs, a SEP and an after tax brokerage account.
 These accounts are with Vanguard, Fidelity and Charles Schwab.
 I rolled a pension with a 5 year payout period (60 equal installments) into an IRA from Dec 2008 - Nov 2013.
-The present early 2015 total portfolio value is just over 2 times my total pension rollover amount.
-My 401K and IRA investments are a mixture of Foreign, Domestic and Bond mutual funds as well as Foreign and Domestic pure growth and dividend growth stocks in accordance with my portfolio "business" plan.

 My annual dividend income is nearly enough to cover all of our living expenses now.
-While my dividend income is running about 2 years behind my plan of achieving 80% of my 2008 income by the end of 2014 my average total return is within 1% of the S&P 500 over the past 5 years as of April 2015.
+While my dividend income is running about 2 years behind my plan of achieving 80% of my 2008 income by the end of 2014 my average total return is within 1% of the S&P 500 over the past 6 years as of Sep 2016.

 I'm a former philosophy professor (University of Kentucky, East Carolina) who got an MBA and morphed into a software developer.
 These days I am semi-retired and manage investments for myself and other family members.
 I live in Fresno, CA.